Stock indexes rise on Wall Street after inflation report

 Investors' worries over omicron eased this week amid encouraging signs that the variant may be less dangerous than delta.
 Pfizer said this week that its lab tests suggest the drugmaker’s COVID-19 boosters provide protection against the new strain.

 Energy futures mostly headed higher.
-The price of U.S. crude oil rose 0.5%.
-Even so, most energy stocks in the S&P 500 fell.
-Occidental Petroleum was down 0.9%.
+The price of U.S. crude oil rose 1%.
+That helped give a modest boost to energy sector stocks in the S&P 500.
+Devon Energy rose 1.3%.

+Communication services and financial stocks lagged the market.
+Facebook parent Meta Platforms fell 1%, while Citigroup slid 2.8%.